Agrarian Voices Study Fall 2025

 This study follows in the footsteps of the “Readings in Agriculture” class Wendell Berry taught when he was a college professor.
 As his former student Morris Grubbs describes it, the class read farming guides, poetry, and prose for instruction, pleasure, and encouragement.
 They took up questions about our proper relationships to each other and to nature.
 Likewise, we will search farming literature for useful instructions on reviving “mutually sustaining relationships between resident humans and their home places in the world of Nature” (“The Presence of Nature…” 77).
 In all, we will consider how literature prepares us to reconnect natural, cultural, and agrarian landscapes.

-In addition to large and small group discussion sessions (available in-person and remotely), the course features three distinct opportunities to interact with agrarian writers, including:
+In addition to large and small group discussion sessions, the course features distinct opportunities to interact with agrarian writers at The Berry Center’s annual Kentucky Arts and Letters Day, featuring readings by the Commonwealth’s finest writers.

 SCHEDULE OF PARTICIPATION OPPORTUNITIES